molgenis/Graph2VR/README.md

 Check out the [Graph2VR Tutorial Series on YouTube](https://www.youtube.com/playlist?list=PLRQCsKSUyhNIdUzBNRTmE-_JmuiOEZbdH).

 For those new to Linked Data and SPARQL, we recommend Sir Tim Berners Lee's [Ted talk "The next Web"](https://www.ted.com/talks/tim_berners_lee_the_next_web) for some basics.

+## Installation Instructions

+The newest release can be found [here](https://github.com/molgenis/Graph2VR/releases).
+It includes a Windows version (`Graph2VR_windows.zip`), and a standalone version for the Quest 2 or Quest 3 headset.

+For the **Windows Version**:
+- Download the `Graph2VR_windows.zip` file from the [latest release](https://github.com/molgenis/Graph2VR/releases), unzip it, and execute the application.

+For the **Quest 2/3 Standalone Version**:
+- Ensure your Oculus Quest 2 or Quest 3 is in developer mode to install the standalone version via SideQuest.
+- We recommend [SideQuest](https://sidequestvr.com/download) for loading the application onto the Quest2/3 VR headset.

 ## Features